On the Convergence of Continuous Constrained Optimization for Structure Learning: Background

 \subsection{Score-Based Structure Learning}

-Structure learning refers to the problem of learning a graphical structure (in our case a DAG, also known as a Bayesian network) from data.
-Given a set of random variables $X=(X_1, \dots, X_d)$, we assume that the corresponding design matrix $\mathbf{X} \in \mathbb{R}^{n \times d}$ is generated from a distribution $P(X)$ (with a density $p(x)$) that is Markov with respect to a ground truth DAG $\mathcal{G}$, or equivalently, can be factorized as $p(x) = \prod_{i=1}^d p_i(x_i|x_{\PA_i^\mathcal{G}})$, where $\PA_i^\mathcal{G}$ designates the set of parents of $X_i$ in $\mathcal{G}$.
-Under further assumptions, the DAG~$\mathcal{G}$ is identifiable from the distribution $P(X)$, such as the linear non-Gaussian acyclic model~\citep{Shimizu2006lingam} and linear Gaussian model with equal noise variances~\citep{Peters2013identifiability}.
-In this work we focus on the latter case.
+Structure learning refers to the problem of learning a graphical structure (in our case a DAG) from data.
+Given the random vector $X=(X_1, \dots, X_d)$ consisting of $d$ random variables, we assume that the corresponding design matrix $\mathbf{X} =[\mathbf{X}_1|\cdots|\mathbf{X}_d]\in \mathbb{R}^{n \times d}$ is generated from a joint distribution $P(X)$ (with a density $p(x)$) that is Markov with respect to the ground truth DAG $\mathcal{G}$ and can be factorized as $p(x) = \prod_{i=1}^d p_i(x_i|x_{\PA_i^\mathcal{G}})$, where $\PA_i^\mathcal{G}$ designates the set of parents of $X_i$ in the DAG $\mathcal{G}$.
+In general, the underlying DAG is only identifiable up to Markov equivalence under the faithfulness \citep{Spirtes2000causation} or the sparsest Markov representation assumption \citep{Raskutti2018learning}.
+Under certain assumptions on the data distribution, the DAG $\mathcal{G}$ is fully identifiable, such as the linear non-Gaussian model \citep{Shimizu2006lingam}, linear Gaussian model with equal noise variances \citep{Peters2013identifiability}, nonlinear additive noise model \citep{Hoyer2009nonlinear,Peters2014causal}, and post-nonlinear model \citep{Zhang2009identifiability}.

-Under \emph{score-based} methods, structure learning can be formulated as an optimization problem over the space of graphs \citep{peters2017elements} using some goodness-of-fit measure with a sparsity penalty term.
-Some examples of score-based methods are GES~\citep{Chickering2002optimal}, methods based on integer linear programming~\citep{pmlr-v9-jaakkola10a, cussens2012bayesian} and CAM~\citep{Buhlmann2014cam}.
+To recover the structure $\mathcal{G}$ or its Markov equivalence class, a major class of structure learning methods are the score-based methods that solves an optimization problem over the space of graphs using some goodness-of-fit measure with a sparsity regularization term.
+Some examples include GES \citep{Chickering2002optimal}, $\ell_0$-regularized likelihood \citep{Van2013ell_0}, integer linear programming \citep{pmlr-v9-jaakkola10a, cussens2012bayesian}, dynamic programming \citep{Koivisto2004exact,Ott2004finding,Singh2005finding}, and A* \citep{Yuan2013learning}.
 Most of these methods tackle the structure search problem in its natural discrete form.